viriditas-org/viriditas-org.github.io/_sections/about.md

 ### We need a plan, and we need it now.

 Viriditas is a focused, discussion-based workshop geared towards coalescing a practical plan for a sustainable settlement on Mars.
-Resulting from its [inaugural meeting in 2018](/2018), we published a Perspective in **Journal TBD** framing the problem.
-This year, we will back out approaches and designs that can be implemented in the first crewed missions to Mars circa 2040.
-We see many parallels between a sustainable Mars and sustainable Earth and will bias discussion toward efforts that support the long-term interests of both planets, ideally by engaging Earth markets to bootstrap Martian infrastructure.
+Resulting from its [inaugural meeting in 2018](/2018), we submitted a Perspective for publication framing the problem.
+This year, we will back out approaches and designs that can be implemented in the first crewed missions to Mars circa 2050.
+We see many parallels between a sustainable Mars and sustainable Earth and will bias discussion toward efforts that support the long-term interests of both planets.

 The workshop will be a full-day event on November 20<sup>th</sup>, 2019 at the [Hyatt Regency Boston](https://www.hyatt.com/en-US/hotel/massachusetts/hyatt-regency-boston/bosto)

-Viriditas is a joint effort by the AIChE, Ouroboros Biomanufacturing, Ginkgo Bioworks, and the MIT Media Lab Space Exploration Initiative.
+Viriditas is a joint effort by the AIChE, Ariadne Biosciences, Ginkgo Bioworks, and the MIT Media Lab Space Exploration Initiative.
 For further information, please see the [Organizers](#organizers) and [Sponsors](#sponsors) sections of the site.